 Cheap BBQ Pulled Pork Recipe Can Feed a Crowd

-One of the best ways to save money cooking at home is by using recipes that utilize an inexpensive cut of meat.
+One of the best ways to save money on food is cooking at home using recipes that utilize an inexpensive cut of meat.
 The problem is that many people think cheap cuts of meat equals tough, or otherwise poor quality meat.
 This is not always the case.
 In fact, some of the cheapest cuts of meat produce the best tasting dishes you’ve probably ever had.
+Cheap foods can still be healthy, good and save you money.
 No, this is not traditional barbecue, which requires low and slow cooking with real smoke.
 While I do have a smoker and make traditionally smoked pulled pork, this is a great winter substitute, or simply a way for those of you without smokers to achieve a great pulled pork dish from the comfort of your kitchen.

 That’s why today we’re looking at the pork butt, Boston butt, pork shoulder, or whatever you want to call it.
 It’s a cut of meat that hardly anyone buys because it’s something you can’t just whip together in 15 minutes and requires low and slow cooking.
 If you’re a busy parent you may be thinking this recipe isn’t for you, but you’re wrong!
 The magic of this dish is that it only requires a crock pot and about five minutes of prep work and it cooks itself.
 Even better, you can usually end up with over 5 pounds of BBQ pulled pork to feed your family for days or entertain a crowd for a little more than $10.
 How frugal is that?
-It’s especially great for a super bowl party and if you pair it up with these easy super bowl buffalo wings your guests will be sure to have a great time.
+It’s especially great for a super bowl party and if you pair it up with your own home brewed beer your guests will be sure to have a great time.

 For the working person this is an ideal crock pot recipe because you can literally dump everything into the pot before you leave for work in the morning, turn it on, and come home to the most tender and delicious pork shoulder you’ve ever had.
 Since you should ideally cook this for 8-12 hours it’s perfect for those long days at the office or just cooking overnight on a Saturday so you have a no-fuss meal ready for Sunday with leftovers to last most of the coming week.
 It’s up to you, but it’s impossible to mess up so don’t worry about trying to time out the recipe exactly.
 I once started cooking this and had something come up and the pork ended up going for nearly 24 hours.
 It wasn’t even a problem and tasted as good as always.